 What won’t renters insurance cover for pets?

 The pet damages and liability coverages in your renters policy may not cover you for certain incidents or your dog breed may be denied, depending upon the state and the insurance company.
-Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a banned breed list.
-You may want to purchase a personal umbrella policy or pet liability insurance for extra coverage.
+Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a restricted breed list.
+You may want to purchase pet liability insurance for extra coverage.

 Pet Liability Insurance: A canine liability policy gives you liability coverage that your renters insurance may not include, such as coverage for dogs with a history of aggression, off-duty police dogs or extended coverage for incidents that occur away from home.